skewballfox/dynamic_binomial/ReadMe.md

 a comparison of the relative performance of 2 binomial coefficient functions using bottom-up dynamic programing and memoization

+P.S.
+Thanks to input from  DuckThatSits and 8-bit Zeta from discord, I'll be updating this writeup soon with more context and potential improvements to the memoized version.

+I'll also eventually be running the benchmarks again after making those improvements, but finals are coming up and can't currently afford the CPU time.

 ## About the benchmark

 ### The function implementations